ART & MORE

 Gene originally trained to be a hoofer.
 Gene switched his ambitions to Broadway, where he sang, danced and acted for over 20 years.
 Appearing in the original casts of such shows as “Camelot,” “Hello’ Dolly.”
 “No Strings,” and “Sugar,” he worked with the biggest names among the choreographers and directors of that period.
 Gene operated a theatre school in Oregon for a while before moving on to the University of Iowa where he taught at both the theater and dance departments for 5 years.
 Soon after Gene began teaching tap along the front range Rediscovering the joys of tap, he dedicated himself to his first dance love with a renewed passion.
 He teaches with the idea that we are, after all, not just dancers, but musicians.
 “The same expectations we put on fine musicians, we should put on ourselves [tap dancers.]”

-Jennifer is a choreographer, a performer and instructor.
-Jennifer is dedicated to creating a confident, supportive community, where each student can express themselves freely through movement and musicality.
-After taking dance classes throughout her early childhood years, Jennifer enrolled in The Performing Arts Dance Academy and continued her training in Tap, Jazz , Ballet , Pointe Ballet, Contemporary and Hip Hop through her teen years.
-While attending the academy, Jennifer traveled to New York City to gain more experiences and enhance her skills with professionals at Broadway Dance Center, Steps on Broadway and Stepping out Studios.
-During one of her trips to “The Big Apple” Jennifer was introduced to a whole new style of dance; street dance, which engulfed her in the freedom and communication of the style, and the authenticity and form of the hip hop culture.
+Jennie is a choreographer, a performer and instructor.
+Jennie is dedicated to creating a confident, supportive community, where each student can express themselves freely through movement and musicality.
+After taking dance classes throughout her early childhood years, Jennie enrolled in The Performing Arts Dance Academy and continued her training in Tap, Jazz , Ballet , Pointe Ballet, Contemporary and Hip Hop through her teen years.
+While attending the academy, Jennie traveled to New York City to gain more experiences and enhance her skills with professionals at Broadway Dance Center, Steps on Broadway and Stepping out Studios.
+During one of her trips to “The Big Apple” Jennie was introduced to a whole new style of dance; street dance, which engulfed her in the freedom and communication of the style, and the authenticity and form of the hip hop culture.

 Audrey Wilson is a graduate of the University of Colorado at Boulder, with a master’s degree in vocal performance and vocal pedagogy.
 Her teaching philosophy centers around helping students find ease and control of their voice with an emphasis on healthy singing techniques.
 In addition to vocal training, lessons include aspects of ear training and music theory.
 She has worked with all voice types, styles, and ages from 7 to 86 years of age.
 Each student will enjoy a personalized, goal-oriented curriculum designed specifically for them!
 Audrey is incredibly passionate about teaching and she loves sharing in each of her student’s artistic journey through music.